airborne-commando/OPSEC-OSINT-Tools/README.md

 > [!NOTE]
-> TOR is the the Tor Browser, VPN is typically the Virtual Private Network for consumers as in a Virtual Private Network Service - IE: Mullvad.
+> TOR is the Tor Browser, a VPN is typically the Virtual Private Network for consumers as in a Virtual Private Network Service - IE: Mullvad.
 >
 > XMR is Monero Coin or Monero for short, a Privacy Coin.